Historical reports in Nobl9

 And vice-versa: if you build a report with services and SLOs and then remove SLOs from the service, the report will show no data.

-If you choose the Rolling Time Range, the selected time range (for example, Last 1 week, last 2 weeks, last 1 quarter, etc.) is dynamically calculated starting from when you open or refresh the report.
+If you choose the Rolling Time Range, the selected time range (for example, Last one week, last two weeks, last one quarter, etc.) is dynamically calculated starting from when you open or refresh the report.

 The Calendar-Aligned Time Range reflects the calendar periods, such as the Last Calendar Month (from June 1 to June 30) or the Last Week (from Sunday through Saturday).